CAD100 - Introduction to Computer-Aided Design

 - Students must have AutoCAD software installed on their computers prior to the first class meeting.

-- Laptops used in class must be running Windows OS, and students need to bring a mouse with them to each class meeting.
+- Laptops used in class may run on either Windows OS or Mac OS, and students must have a mouse for each class meeting.

 - The course textbook is optional but recommended for practice outside of class.